Contents:

 What Is the 1883 Liberty Nickel?

-The 1883 Liberty V nickel is an iconic coin that was produced as a part of a new series in the late 1800s.
+The 1883 Liberty V nickel is an iconic coin that was produced as part of a new series in the late 1800s.
 Designed by Charles E. Barber, it replaced the previous Shield Nickel design and was the first five-cent piece in the US to portray Lady Liberty in a more traditional, classic way.
 The obverse depicts a fine profile of Liberty wearing a coronet emblazoned with the word “Liberty”.
 On the reverse, on its part, there is an ornate wreath surrounding a large “V” (a Roman numeral meaning “five”).

 Obverse Design | Lady Liberty wearing a coronet |